mbavar/Actor-Critic-Algs-on-Tensorflow/README.md

 ### Testing the models

-We automatically save the model once every 600 epoch.
-The frequency and the location of the saved models are controlled vis `--save_every` and `--checkpoint_dir` flags.
-You can test the checkpointed models using the test_model.py, e.g.
+The chief process has the responsibility of saving the model.
+This is done every 600 epochs by default.
+The frequency and the location of the checkpoints can be  controlled via `--save_every` and `--checkpoint_dir` flags.
+You can test the saved models using test_model.py , e.g.
 ```
 cd A3C
 python test_model.py Pendulum-v0 ../demos/model-Pendulum_a3c --num_episodes 30 --animate_not